kahboom/nerdycode.com/src/posts/2020/web-components.md

 - `adoptedCallback` - Invoked when the custom element is moved to a new document.
 - `attributeChangedCallback` - Invoked when the custom element's attributes change (e.g. added, removed).

-We can test this my adding a simple log to our custom element example:
+We can test some of these callbacks by adding a simple log to our custom element example:

 ```js
 class MyCounter extends HTMLElement {